GSA/digitalgov.gov/content/posts/2012-10-25-gsas-child-care-information-portal.md

 url: /2012/10/25/gsas-child-care-information-portal/
 date: 2012-10-25 3:09:20 -0400
 title: 'GSA&#8217;s Child Care Information Portal'
-summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
+summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by the General Services Administration.
-The&nbsp;Child Care Information Portal&nbsp;is a responsively designed web site built by General Services Administration&#8217;s Office of the Chief Financial'
+The Child Care Information Portal is a responsively designed web site built by General Services Administration&#8217;s Office of the Chief Financial'
 categories:
   - Mobile
 tag: